Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 b.
 Is believed to have gone to or is remaining in a foreign country, and to have applied for or accepted any type of asylum or residency permit from such country, or any governmental agency thereof; or

 d.
-Is a person reported as being in an unauthorized absence status who has had access to Top Secret information during the last 12 months; or
+Is reported as being in an unauthorized absence status who has had access to Top Secret information during the last 12 months; or

 e.
-Is a person who's location is known, Commanders may publish a DD Form 553 to ensure the Marine is apprehended with dispatch.
+Whose location is known, Commanders may publish a DD Form 553 to ensure the Marine is apprehended with dispatch.

 2. Then take the following actions -

 d.
 Prepare and distribute the DD Form 553